ashleve/lightning-hydra-template/README.md

 ### Tests

-Template comes with example tests implemented with pytest library. <br>
+Template comes with example tests implemented with pytest library.
 To execute them simply run:

 ```bash
 # run all tests